Contexts

 }

-object.
-These contexts apply to all tests in the suite.
+array.
+These apply to all tests unless overridden.

 {